johnridesabike/re-blossom/README.md

 ```

 In graph theory, each of the people is a "vertex," and each pair of people is an
 "edge."
-It may help to visualize it in 2D space.
+We can visualize it in 2D space.

 ```
   Andrew ---10--- Philip                  Peter